blugnu/unilog4logrus/README.md

 ## How To use This Adapter

-1. Configure your `logrus` logger in whatever way suits your project
+1. Configure your [logrus](https://github.com/sirupsen/logrus) logger in whatever way suits your project
 2. Initialise a `unilog.Logger` by calling `unilog4logrus.Logger()`, supplying an initial context and the configured [logrus](https://github.com/sirupsen/logrus) logger
+3. _OPTIONAL_: configure the adapter if required, using the `Configuration` interface accessible from the `Logger`.
-3. Pass the `unilog.Logger` into any modules that support a [unilog](https://github.com/blugnu/unilog) Logger`
+3. Pass the `unilog.Logger` into any modules used by your project that support a [unilog](https://github.com/blugnu/unilog) `Logger``
 4. Emit logs from your project using the `unilog.Logger`
 5. Enjoy reading your logs!